ISO 9185: Fabric resistance against splashes of melted metal

 The test is repeated in order to determine the minimum amount that damages the PVC film.

 Their results are determined after a visual test that will have 4 aspects into account:

 Giving a value from 1 to 5 in each category and, at last, collect data of the calorimeter during 45 seconds, where the necessary time to reach the maximum temperature transferred through the fabric will be also calculated.
 Hereunder, the different test conditions for each kind of metal are exposed:

 |Height||305 mm||305 mm||305 mm|

-The test conclides with the determination of the degree of protection of the fireproof fabric tested according to the melted metal mass that is able to withstand.
-For example, in the case of aluminium, the three levels of protections are determined under the following grammages.
+The test concludes with the determination of the degree of protection of the fireproof fabric tested according to the melted metal mass that is able to withstand.
+For example, in the case of aluminum, the three levels of protections are determined under the following grammages.
 Value D shows the level of protection.

 |D1||100 gr||<200 gr|

 |D2||200 gr||<350 gr|

 Texfire has a range of welding complements that meet the regulation UNE-EN ISO 9185.